NVIDIAGameWorks/RayTracingDenoiser/README.md

 ## INTERACTION WITH PATH TRACERS

 - Path length must be separated into diffuse and specular paths
 - Do not pass *sum of lengths of all segments* as `hitT`.
-Use `NRD_GetCorrectedHitDist` instead (a suitable baseline is to use hit distance for the first bounce only)
+Use `NRD_GetCorrectedHitDist` instead (a solid baseline is to use hit distance for the first bounce only)
 - `hitT`, passed to NRD, must not include primary hit distance
 - Noisy radiance inputs must not include material information at primary hits, i.e. material de-modulation is needed
 - Noise in provided hit distances must follow diffuse or specular lobe.
 It implies the following:
   - `hitT` for `roughness = 0` must be clean
-  - Probability based diffuse / specular split at the origin of the path makes `hitT` barely usable for driving denoising in case of 1rpp for the following reasons:
+  - In case of probabilistic selection of diffuse / specular sampling at the primary hit, provided `hitT` must follow the following rules:
-    - `hitT / pdf` leads to wrong values and, as the result, wrong specular tracking
-    - `hitT = 0` (if probability requirements are not met) breaks tracking and denoising guiding
+    - should not be divided by `pdf`
+    - if diffuse or specular sampling is skipped `hitT` must be set to `0` for corresponding signal type
+    - better enable `enableHitDistanceReconstruction` in a denoiser settings (if supported)
 - Probabilistic sampling for 2nd+ bounces is absolutely acceptable
 - NRD sample is a good start to familiarize yourself with input requirements and best practices